TedHusted/awake/awake.md/awake.md

 “Must have been rough.
 I saw you limping on your way in,” teases Roman.

-Taylor laughed.
+Taylor laughs.
 “That’s from flag football.
 It’s suppose to be non-contact, but the yahoos still find a way to roughen it up.”

 “Tennis is even worse,” says Julie.
 “I’ve been playing in the mixed league for years.
 It’s still hard to return a serve from some of the cis-y’s.”

 Jesse says, “All we can do is play smarter and faster.
 Match power with cunning.
 I always slice on the second serve.
 Seems to slow them down a bit.”

+“Are you guys doing anything for the Big Match?” asks Roman.
+“Julie and I were going to hang out here.”

+Taylor and Jesse shrug in unison.

 “My parental says cis-x’s are more athletic now,” says Julie “Most of us play sports now.
 When she was in high school, cis-x athletes were less common.”

-“I still remember the first time I was pinned by a fem in wrestling,”says Roman.
-“Not only was she faster than me but stronger too.”
+“I still remember the first time a fem pinned me in wrestling,”says Roman.
+“She was not only faster than me but stronger too.”

-“Are you sure she wasn’t transitioning?”asked Taylor.
+“Are you sure she wasn’t transitioning?”asks Taylor.

 Roman smiled knowingly.
 “I’m sure.”